 irrigate previously arid land, and the general economic uplift that water-borne

 transportation has brought to communities all along the river.
-The dams also helped to devastate the salmon runs, but awareness of such environmental impacts were decades in the future.
+The dams also helped to devastate the salmon runs, but awareness of the full effects of such environmental impacts was decades away.

 The destruction of the